2012 (It Ain't the End)

 "2012 (It Ain't the End)" is a song by British singer Jay Sean taken from the compilation album, Hit the Lights.
 It features rapper and labelmate Nicki Minaj and is the album's lead single.
 The song was produced by OFM production team J-Remy and Bobby Bass.
-It was released to US radio stations and was available for digital download on 3 August 2010.
+It was released to US radio stations and made available for digital download on 3 August 2010.
 The title is a reference to the 2012 phenomenon.

+The song originates its meaning from the popular post the world was going to end in 2012 due to the Mayan calendar ending in 2012.

+According to his interview on MTV News, the song was inspired by the science fiction movie 2012 and theories about the world ending.
+In addition, he wanted to inspire fans to jam like the world is ending but also to remember that it's not.
+"Sometimes you need to remind people to let go of all the heaviness they're carrying through the day.
+Yes, you had a stressful day but it ain't the end there.
+That's why it's called '2012 (It Ain't the End)'", Sean explained.

 Critical reception

-'2012' received mixed reviews by About.com and Digital Spy.
-Bill Lamb from About.com rated the single 4 out of 5 stars commenting on "The powerful vocal kickoff", "Expansive world party atmosphere" and "Nicki Minaj on guest raps".
-Lamb noted that the song was similar to that of "Down" and concluded that "2012 (It Ain't the End) feels like a wise move for Jay Sean capitalising on the party success of his two prior hits "Down" and "Do You Remember" while moving into an even more expansive sound".
-Robert Copsey from Digital Spy rated the song with 3 out of 5 stars, commenting that: "'2012' finds him recreating the USA-slaying synthpop/R&B sound of his breakthrough – and there's no denying it's catchy as an October cold.
-Of course, no one expects lyrical innovation from a song about partying, but lines like "We gonna party like it's 2012" and "Party like it's the end of the world" are so timeworn that even Nicki Minaj struggles to breathe fresh life into it".
+Bill Lamb from About.com rated the single 4 out of 5 stars, commenting on "The powerful vocal kickoff", "expansive world party atmosphere" and "Nicki Minaj on guest raps".
+Lamb also noted that the song was similar to that of "Down" and concluded that "2012 (It Ain't the End) feels like a wise move for Jay Sean capitalizing on the party success of his two prior hits "Down" and "Do You Remember" while moving into an even more expansive sound".
+Robert Copsey from Digital Spy rated the song 3 out of 5 stars, also noting its similarity to "the USA-slaying synthpop/R&B sound of his breakthrough".